LAST UPDATED: November 2022

 Teaching and Pedagogy Resources

 - “¿Have you ever wondered if…?
 Questions for Impro Teaching.”
 La Otra Escena (The Other Scene).
 A series of question prompts for reviewing your teaching practices in terms of diversity, equity and gender perspective.
-(Spanish language website, ebook available in English.)
+(Spanish language website, multi-language download.)

 https://infolaotraescena.wixsite.com/laotraescena/laboratorio-y-el-libro